angelilucila/Group9_ETL/README.md

 Motivation and Hypothesis:

 The team consists on avid Netflix viewers.
-With the variety of options, we feel that this is a great platform to leverage data visualization to aid in viewer decision making.
+With the variety of options, the team felt that this is a great platform to leverage data visualization to aid in viewer decision making.
 Through this project, the team will join tables including Netlix content and Movie ratings from various datasets.

 Extract: